Shomrim (neighborhood watch group): Queens Shmira Public Safety

-Queens Shmira patrols the entirety of Queens, New York, including Forest Hills, Fresh Meadows, Kew Gardens, Jamaica Estates, and Rego Park among others.
+Queens Shmira patrols the entirety of Queens, New York, including Forest Hills, Fresh Meadows, Kew Gardens, Jamaica Estates, and Rego Park among others, responding to various calls for help, including assaults, hate crimes and more.

 Queens Shomrim

 The Queens Shomrim branch was inaugurated in February 2025 under its coordinator Sruli Weiss.
 They operate in coordination with other Shomrim branches and with Chaverim.

 Williamsburg Shomrim

 The Williamsburg Shomrim was founded in 1977 by a local resident, in response to a wave of violent muggings perpetuated on Jewish residents by non-Jews.
 Today, the majority of calls received by Williamsburg Shomrim deal with car theft, missing children, and graffiti.
 In 2011, most of its 50 members worked six nights a week.
 As of 2019, it has over 100 members.

 In 2013, a Shomrim patrol attacked a student in south Williamsburg.
 The victim, who remains blind in his left eye, stated that while beating him, the men yelled homophobic slurs.
 Five suspects were arrested; one was convicted of gang assault and other charges all of which were later overturned on appeal, two pled guilty to lesser offenses and were sentenced to probation and community service in "culturally diverse neighborhoods", and two had the charges dismissed as the witnesses recanted their identification.
 The patrol had claimed to be responding to reports of car vandalism, but this was deemed "unfounded."